More powerful multiple testing under dependence via randomization: Introduction

 \subsection{Summary of contributions}

 Having explained our new ideas abstractly above, we now concisely highlight the key improvements in multiple testing methodology that we obtain through randomization.
-In the sequel, let $U$ be a uniform random variable over $[0, 1]$ independent of any e-values or p-values.
-Note that each of the randomized procedures we discuss in this paper satisfies two main properties: (1) the procedure will never be worse (where ``worse'' is defined based on the problem, e.g., fewer discoveries in multiple testing) than the deterministic procedure which it is derived from and (2) under no conditions or some weak regularity conditions on the distribution, the randomized procedure is better with positive probability (e.g., more discoveries in multiple testing, while still having the same error rate guarantee).
+In the sequel, let $U$ be a uniform random variable over $[0, 1]$ independent of any e-values or p-values. \boldparagraph{More powerful e-values via stochastic rounding} Our first contribution is formulating \emph{stochastic rounding}, a method for randomizing a e-value that will only increase its power over the original e-value for any hypothesis test.
+We generalize this to apply to situations where the threshold for rejection is not fixed, but data-adaptive.
+Previous work on randomizing e-values \citep{ramdas_randomized_exchangeable_2023,ignatiadis_e-values_unnormalized_2022} ultimately produce a randomized p-value.
+However, in many applications, maintaining an e-value is critical to ensuring important robustness properties.
+Our primary example of interest is in the use of e-values for multiple testing with FDR control --- the e-BH procedure that uses e-values is robust to arbitrary dependence, while the BY procedure for p-values under arbitrary dependence pays a test level penalty that is proportional to $\log K$.
+Thus, \emph{we develop the first randomized e-value that is never less (and usually more) powerful than the original e-value}.
+Further, our randomized e-value is equally as powerful as randomized p-values developed in previous work \citep{ramdas_randomized_exchangeable_2023} for a single hypothesis test. \boldparagraph{More powerful multiple testing and post-selection inference under arbitrary dependence} Each of the randomized procedures satisfies two main properties: (1) the procedure will never be worse (where ``worse'' is defined based on the problem, e.g., fewer discoveries in multiple testing) than the deterministic procedure which it is derived from and (2) under no conditions or some weak regularity conditions on the distribution, the randomized procedure is better with positive probability (e.g., more discoveries in multiple testing, while still having the same error rate guarantee).
 Thus, the power increase from randomization does not result in any kind of tradeoff or cost, and is a ``strict'' improvement in this sense.

+For all of our multiple testing procedures, randomization is a way to increase discoveries in a way that is proportionate to the accumulated evidence --- larger e-values and smaller p-values that were not rejected by e-BH and BY, respectively, have larger probabilities of being rejected by the randomized procedures.